wilhelmboada/movies-service/README.md

 Here's a roadmap for enhancing the Movies API:

-1. Increase Test Coverage
+1. Code Coverage
-   * Expand unit test coverage.
+   * Add more unit tests and the Jacoco plugin to verify code coverage every time changes are made, ensuring a minimum percentage of code is covered.
+   * Reason: Requires additional time to write more tests and to set up and integrate Jacoco into the existing build process.

-2. Integration Tests
+2. Asynchronous Processing
-   * Introduce more integration tests to ensure seamless collaboration between modules.
+   * Depending on the requirement, use WebFlux or another library to handle asynchronous flows for better performance and scalability.
+   * Reason: Current requirements do not demand high concurrency or asynchronous processing.

-3. Add Diagrams
+3. Security
+   * Enhance API security using Spring Security.
+   * Reason: The API is currently in a development environment with restricted access, making immediate security enhancements unnecessary.
+4. Visual Documentation
-   * Create visual architecture diagrams to illustrate the system's structure.
+   * Create visual architecture diagrams to illustrate the system's structure, providing a clear overview of the system components and their interactions.
+   * Reason: Requires additional tools and time to create comprehensive diagrams.
+5. Sequence Diagrams
-   * Use sequence diagrams to showcase the flow of operations.
+   * Use sequence diagrams to showcase the flow of operations, helping to understand the interactions between different parts of the system and improving communication among team members.

-4. REST Services Validations
-   * Strengthen input validations for REST services.
+   * Reason: Similar to visual architecture diagrams, this requires additional time and resources to produce.